 - Children with church affiliation, only applicable to voluntary controlled Church of England schools.

 - Proximity, where you live.

-Details of the criteria, how they are applied and to which schools they apply to:
+2017–2018 admission arrangements (1MB pdf) – details of the criteria, how they are applied and which schools they apply to.

 Make a complaint

-If you're not happy with our application process you have until the 30 June 2015 to
+If you're not happy with our application process you have until 15 May 2016 to

 make an objection to the Office of the Schools Adjudicator